bmsuisse/lakeapi/README.md

 By Default, Basic Authentication is enabled.
 To add a user, simply run `add_lakeapi_user YOURUSERNAME --yaml-file config.yml`.
 This will add the user to your config yaml (argon2 encrypted).
 The generated Password is printed.
 If you do not want this logic, you can overwrite the username_retriver of the Default Config

+## Standalone Mode

+If you just want to run this thing, you can run it with a webserver:

+Uvicorn: `uvicorn bmsdna.lakeapi.standalone:app --host 0.0.0.0 --port 8080`
+Gunicorn: `gunicorn bmsdna.lakeapi.standalone:app --workers 4 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:80`

+Of course you need to adjust your http options as needed.
+Also, you need to `pip install` uvicorn/gunicorn

+You can still use environment variables for configuration

+## Environment Variables

+CONFIG_PATH: The path of the config file, defaults to config.yml
+DATA_PATH: The path of the data files, defaults to data.
+Paths in config.yml are relative to DATA_PATH
+ENABLE_SQL_ENDPOINT: Set this to 1 to enable the SQL Endpoint

 ## Config File